-The school uses a wide variety of resources including DVDs and books.
+The school uses a wide variety of resources including videos and books.
 We use Coram Life Education & SCARF resources to support our curriculum and we hold life education workshops for parents to attend.
 Any resources we use parents are welcome to view.
 Coram Life Education is the UK's leading charity provider which covers all statutory requirements for relationships and health education.
-For more information about our RSE curriculum, see Appendices 1, 1a and 2.
+See Appendices 1, 1a and 2.